Public image of Slobodan Milošević: Kosovo War

 NATO propaganda demonized Serbs and Milošević, presenting NATO's attack on Yugoslavia as a war between NATO humanitarian forces and satanic Yugoslav forces led by Milošević portrayed as Hitler.
 Many scholars (like Chandler, Woodward, Burg, Hayden, Shoup, Cohen or Kent) refuted demonization presented in practically all mainstream accounts of the period such as pieces by Tim Judah, Nordland, Roy Gutman or Roger Cohen published in Newsweek, The New York Times and Time.
 Some authors accused some 'leftist' scholars of whitewashing the guilt of Milošević, referring to their works as conspiracy theories, attributing "enemy of my enemy is my friend" approach to them (because Milošević resisted the USA imperium).

 Shortly before NATO bombing of Yugoslavia began, some Western observers argued those very strong accusations against Milošević, whose image was portrayed as being bloody and barbaric.
 They perceived such strong rhetoric, which even used words as genocide and references to Auschwitz, as demonization of Serbia and Milošević aimed to secure the support of the domestic public for military intervention against Serbia.

 Demonization of Serbs and Milošević by media in the United States and European NATO countries was mirrored by Serbian demonization of NATO.

-Trial in Hague (2000 — 2006)
+Trial in The Hague (2000 — 2006)

-The trial in ICTY in Hague significantly contributed to the public image of Slobodan Milošević.
+The trial in ICTY in The Hague significantly contributed to the public image of Slobodan Milošević.
 The prosecution presented a case portraying him as somebody who was most responsible for the atrocities.
 Milošević died from heart failure before his trial concluded.